luyadev/luya/docs/guide/app-security.md

 ## Json response cruft prepend

 A JSON vulnerability allows third party website to turn your JSON resource URL into JSONP request under some conditions.
-To counter this your server can prefix all JSON requests with following string ")]}',\n".
-This is auto enabled for all json responses which are provided by the admin module.
+To encounter this, the server can prefix all JSON requests with following cruft `")]}',\n"`.
+This is auto enabled for all json responses which are provided by the admin module trough the APIs.

 ```php
 'admin' => [